Amazon plans to add 100,000 new US jobs

-Amazon is getting in the mix of US companies promoting their efforts to create more US jobs.
+Amazon is getting in the mix on promoting its efforts to create more US jobs.

 The e-commerce giant said Thursday it plans to create 100,000 new full-time, full-benefit jobs in the country over the next 18 months, expanding its US workforce to 280,000 -- up 56 percent from 2016.